MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-query-suggestions.md

  You can manually create your own lists of query suggestions and import them to SharePoint.
 Manual query suggestions apply to **all** result sources, **all** site collections, and to **both** search experiences.

 To create query suggestions for multiple languages, you'll need to create a separate file for each language.
 The language determines how the query suggestions are processed internally in the search system.
 All manual query suggestions are always displayed for **all** languages.
-Add each phrase as a separate line in the text file that you create, and save the file in UTF-8 encoding.
+Add each phrase as a separate line in the text file that you create and save the file in UTF-8 encoding.

 Query suggestions are turned on by default.
 To turn them off, go to **Search Suggestions** and uncheck **Show search suggestions**.